eriqande/mega-bioinf-tutorials/mega-non-model.md

 One of the first orders of business is going to be setting up a simple way to do some initial/preliminary QA/QC to assess how well these NextSeq runs are working.
-Much of what I will be describing related to this involve things that I recently added to the mega-non-model workflow to accommodate some of the issues that we foresee running into.
-These
+Much of what I will be describing related to this involves things that I recently added to the mega-non-model workflow to accommodate some of the issues that we foresee running into.
-include:
+These include:

 - Being able to specify a `data_parent_dir` in the config that will be prefixed to every path to a fastq file in the units file.
 This makes